-“Mungu halipangi Malaika kwa hivyo pesa haindangi kwake.”
+“Mungu halipangi malaika kwa hivyo pesa haiendangi kwake.”

-This loosely translates to the statement that to God does not pay angels so the money you give as offering does not go to him.
+This loosely translates to the statement that God does not pay angels; so the money you give as offering does not go to Him.
 This is something that I have never heard any pastor say.
 But it is true.
 I mean, it does not go to God.
 It is used to do other projects in the church.

 “Tithe is for Levites it is mine.
 Hata sahii nimeacha kwa gari sijahesabu.”

 The tithe is for pastors and that it is his and he has not yet counted Sunday’s contribution.
-Tithe, according to him, is for pastors and not for you.
+Tithe, according to him, is for pastors.
 That means he is the one who determines what to do with it.
-He does not want to know it is his.

 This is something that was the most controversial and true at the same time.
 In loose translation it sounded that the pastor’s work is to eat and God’s is to fill your coffers.
 He even compared the story to that of Elijah and the widow of Zarephath whose bottle of oil and flour jar, which she had sacrificed to make bread for the prophet, was always full until the drought in Israel ended.